Kai-03/PhoneBookApp/README.md

 Two tables are created:

-* Accounts which holds the login credentials
+* Accounts which holds the User's login credentials
 * Contacts which stores:
     * User contact info
     * User's contacts